Contact A Lawyer

 Have A Potential Case Reviewed By An Attorney

 STATUS OF XARELTO BLEEDING LAWSUITS: Product liability lawyers are reviewing whether former users who have experienced hemorrhages, gastrointestinal bleeding, strokes or wrongful death may be entitled to financial compensation through Xarelto lawsuits.
+The manufacturers agreed to a $775 million settlement agreement to resolve about 25,000 cases in March 2019.

 Cases are being pursued for individuals throughout the United States who have suffered: